EBZebra/docs/edge/source/guide/tutorial/printing.md

 If no Bluetooth MAC address is specified, all devices within range--headsets, laptops, TVs and printers-–will be returned.
 EB cannot identify a printing device until after it has paired with one.

-**NOTE: The Android security model does not allow for easy programmatic pairing; the user must perform pairing manually**.
+**NOTE: The Android security model does provide a simple means of pairing programmatically; pairing must be performed manually**.

 <b>USB</b>:

 		:::JavaScript
 	{"connectionType":EB.Printer.CONNECTION_TYPE_USB}

 <b> For USB connections, device must be in 'USB Host mode'</b> before the app is started.
 For more more information about this and other connection types, defaults and [parameters], please refer to the [Printer API reference](../api-printing) and its [Remarks section](../api-printing?Remarks).